cziolk01/ps200e/README.md

 Installing `R`/`RStudio`
 =============

 The first order of business is to make sure you have `R` and `RStudio` up and running.
+If you do not have these set up, do the following, in order.
+1. Install `R`.
+2. Install `RStudio`.